TOMToolkit/tomtoolkit.github.io/docs/amazons3.md

 To use S3, you'll first need to sign up for an [Amazon Web Services](https://portal.aws.amazon.com/billing/signup#/start) account.
-New accounts get access to one year of free teir access which includes a year of S3 at a max of 5GB.
+New accounts get access to one year of free tier access which includes a year of S3 at a max of 5GB.
 If you're interested in the cost beyond 5Gb, try out the [Amazon cost calculator](https://calculator.s3.amazonaws.com/index.html).

-Once you have created an accoumt, you'll need your access key id and secrect access key.
+Once you have created an account, you'll need your access key id and secret access key.
 These can be found under your profile settings -> "My security credentials".
 Make sure you save these in a safe place, you'll need them later.